m3g/ComplexMixtures.jl/docs/src/contrib.md

 ### Selecting by atom name

-The exact same plot above could be obtained by providing lists of atom names instead of indexes to the `contributions` function:
+The exact same plot above could be obtained by providing lists of atom names instead of indices to the `contributions` function:

 ```julia
 oxygen = ["OH2"]